-When I tweeted about the Medicare freeze last week, someone replied and asked “Care to explain other than meaning you get less money?”
+When I tweeted about the Medicare freeze last week, someone asked “Care to explain other than meaning you get less money?”

 I thought it was a really good question as it highlights the complexity of the issue.
 Most people seem to think that it’s all about doctors’ income – but it isn’t.
 The Medicare rebate is also about the money patients get back from Medicare.

 As we speak, around Australia GP practices are adjusting their fees as a result of the government policy.
 Our practice increased the fee of a basic consultation with five dollars for people without a concession card.
 Other practices have decided to charge a once-off $30 payment to previously bulkbilled patients.